The Atlas77 Programming Language

 Variables and Constants

 Variables are declared with let and constants with const.
-Type annotations are mandatory:
+Type annotations are mandatory for constants, while the compiler can infer types for mutable variables.
+It’s mandatory for the sake of readability.

 let x: int64 = 42;